-As Tom indicated, topo maps can reveal a bird’s-eye view of our hunting grounds.
-They illustrate cultural features such as roads, railroad tracks, buildings and major transmission lines.
+As Tom indicated, topo maps can reveal a bird’s eye view of your hunting grounds.
+They illustrate cultural features, such as roads, railroad tracks, buildings and major transmission lines.
 This information alone can show how to gain access to areas and routes to stand sites.
 The wooded areas are shaded in green.
-With that, we can look for narrowed-down necks of green that show potential funnels.
+With that you can look for narrowed down necks of green that show potential funnels.

-The hydrological features that maps illustrate — swamps, rivers, creeks, lakes and ponds — can also reveal low-impact access routes and funnels.
-The narrow section of dry land between those bodies of water can be a dynamite setup.
-Then, we have the swamps that serve as potential bedding areas.
+The water features that maps illustrate, such as swamps, rivers, creeks, lakes and ponds, can also reveal low-impact access routes and funnels.
+The narrow piece of dry land between those bodies of water can be a dynamite setup.
+Swamps serve as potential bedding areas.
 Furthermore, waterways are often used as travel corridors by deer.

-Finally, any waterway can create barriers that many hunters avoid.
+Finally, any water feature can create barriers that many hunters avoid.
 Most hunters are unwilling to put on a pair of waders or jump in a canoe to go deer hunting.
-Water corridors section off areas of land, often resulting in “mini sanctuaries,” which exist within places that are otherwise heavily hunted.
+Water corridors section off areas of land, often resulting in mini sanctuaries that exist within places that are otherwise heavily hunted.

-Maps can also reveal potential food sources.
-When a wood line is shown as a distinct, straight edge, it’s a good bet that it abuts a farm field.
+Sometimes maps will reveal potential food sources.
+When a wood line is shown as a distinct, straight edge, it’s a good bet that it’s butting against a farm field.
 Granted, there’s no guarantee that it’s still active and provides no clue as to what is planted, but it is a good indication of a possible food source.

-Hidden meadows are also revealed by maps.
+Hidden meadows can also be found on maps.
 At first glance, fall meadows might seem to be a wasteland of dead grasses.
-However, closer inspection reveals the tender, fresh growth of cool-season grasses and weeds.
-With these greeneries typically being highly digestible and yielding 20-percent protein content, meadows can be buck magnets in big woods settings.
-Luckily for us, they are easily identified on maps as openings within the woods.
+However, closer inspection reveals the tender, fresh growth of cool- season grasses and weeds.
+With these greeneries typically being highly digestible and yielding 20 percent protein content, meadows can be buck magnets in big woods settings.
+Lucky for us, they are easily identified on maps as openings within the woods.

-Even better yet is that the contours provide the ability to visualize relief.
-Studying contour maps allows the viewer the ability to see a cross section of the land and any significant dip or rise.
-Seeing terrain in 3-D lets you visualize the flow of topography.
-In turn, it’s now possible to scrutinize the most likely ways that whitetails will travel a property.
+Even better is the contours provide the ability to visualize relief.
+Studying contour maps allows the viewer to see a cross section of the land and any significant dip or rise.
+With the capability of seeing terrain in 3-D comes the power of visualizing the flow of topography.
+In turn, it’s possible to scrutinize the most likely ways that whitetails will travel a property.

-In order to posses this ability, one must understand how to read contours.
-Acquiring this skill begins by under-standing that each contour line on a map indicates a line of constant elevation.
+In order to read a topo correctly, you must understand how to read contours.
+The first step is to know that each contour line on a map indicates a line of constant elevation.
 The distance in elevation between lines is commonly 20 feet.
-In that case, the contours divisible by 100 — every fifth contour going up or down in elevation — are called index contours.
+In that case, the contours divisible by 100 – every fifth contour going up or down in elevation – are called index contours.
 They are represented by darker lines and are labeled with an elevation.